pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 ## Test Design

 Leveldb sorter is an internal optimization.
-For tests, we force on the scenario tests and benchmark.
+For tests, we focus on the scenario tests and benchmark.

 ### Functional Tests